 Ok, so whose ship was it and how did it end up just south of the border?
 In a previous article I did explain how the English pirate/privateer Thomas Cavendish and his fleet (he started with three ships, The Desire, Content and Hugh Gallant, but by this time he had lost the Hugh Gallant) captured the seven hundred ton Spanish galleon Santa Ana in 1587.
 This happened near the the tip of Baja California close to present day Cabo San Lucas.
 Cavendish and crew attacked and subdued the ship, then towed it into the port.
 When they boarded the Santa Ana they were surprised that a ship of this size did not have any cannons on-board, and the booty was the largest they have ever seen.
 It took them nearly two weeks to commandeer the best of her cargo, there was simply way more than then they could carry.
-Some reports state that Cavendish had loaded nearly five hundred tons of merchandise on his three ships and burned what was left of the ship and the remaining cargo.
+Some reports state that Cavendish had loaded nearly five hundred tons of merchandise on his two ships and burned what was left of the ship and the remaining cargo.
 Leaving the Spanish captain and crew on land, then sailed for the Philippines.

 …night growing near, we left the Content a stern of us, which was not as yet come out of the road: and here, thinking she would have overtaken us, we lost her company, and never saw her after.